 - Varied accompanying programme with many background discussions, readings, workshops, typical national dance and show performances, tastings and much more.

-Our tips for your visit to the ITB
+Our tips for your visit at the ITB

-The ITB takes place at the Berlin ExpoCenter City exhibition grounds, located in the western part of the city.
-You will find parking spaces directly at the exhibition grounds and at the nearby Olympischer Platz.
+The ITB takes place at the Berlin ExpoCenter City exhibition grounds, which are located in the western part of the city.
+Parking spaces are available directly at the exhibition grounds and at the nearby Olympischer Platz.
 From there, a free shuttle service will take you directly to the entrance.
-Shuttle services are also available for visitors arriving at the exhibition grounds from the city centre.
 On site, a shuttle will take you comfortably from hall to hall.
 You can also get there easily by public transport: the S-Bahn (suburban railway) lines 3, 5, 9 and 75 take you to the "Messe Süd" stop, from where it is only a few hundred metres to the entrance.
 Numerous public bus lines also stop at the grounds.
 Tickets can be purchased in advance via the website or - at an extra charge - directly on site.
 From early Sunday afternoon you will receive discounted last-minute tickets.
 From Monday to Friday the ITB is only open to trade visitors, on weekends private visitors are also welcome.
-On these two days visitors can expect a special programme with many highlights.
+On these two days visitors can expect a special programme with many highlights.s.